-All post-certification submittals of information by Licensee are to be filed with the SCO, the DEP District Office(s), and any other agency that is entitled to receive a submittal pursuant to these Conditions.
-The SCO shall be copied on all post-certification submittals in electronic .pdf format only, unless otherwise requested, via email to SCO@dep.state.fl.us.
-Each submittal shall clearly identify the certified facility name, PA#, and the Condition number(s) (i.e. Section X, Condition XX.y.(z)) requiring the submittal.
-As required by Section 403.5113(2), F.S., each post-certification submittal will be reviewed by each agency with regulatory authority over the matters addressed in the submittal on an expedited and priority basis.
+All Post-Certification Submittals of information by Licensee are to be filed with the agency or office that requires the submittal pursuant to these Conditions.
+The SCO shall be copied on all Post-Certification Submittals in electronic .pdf format (unless other formats are requested), via email to SCO@dep.state.fl.us.
+Each submittal shall clearly identify the Certified Facility name, PA#, and the Condition number(s) (i.e. Section X, Condition XX.y.(z)) requiring the submittal.
+As required by Section 403.5113(2), F.S., each Post-Certification Submittal will be reviewed by each agency with regulatory authority over the matters addressed in the submittal on an expedited and priority basis.

 [Section 403.5113, F.S., Rule 62-17.191(3), F.A.C.]

-DEP shall review each post-certification submittal for completeness.
-This review may include consultation with the other agency/ies receiving the post-certification submittal with regulatory jurisdiction over the matter addressed in the submittal.
-DEP’s finding of completeness shall specify the area of the certified facility affected and shall not delay further processing of the post-certification submittal for non-affected areas.
+DEP shall review each Post-Certification Submittal for completeness.
+This review may include consultation with the other agency/ies receiving the Post-Certification Submittal with regulatory jurisdiction over the matter addressed in the submittal.
+DEP’s finding of completeness shall specify the area of the Certified Facility affected and shall not delay further processing of the Post-Certification Submittal for non-affected areas.

-If any portion of a post-certification submittal is found to be incomplete, the Licensee shall be so notified.
+If any portion of a Post-Certification Submittal is found to be incomplete, the Licensee shall be so notified.
 Failure to issue such a notice within 30 days after filing of the submittal shall constitute a finding of completeness.
 Subsequent findings of incompleteness, if any, shall address only the newly filed information.

 [Rule 62-17.191(1)(c)2, F.A.C.]